neilharvey94044/NPPES-Data-Load/readme.md

   #### See Also
   ### ?????
-Project - a REST API against the npidata written in c# using ASP.NET Core.
+Project - a REST API for the npidata.
+Written in c# using ASP.NET Core.